Last Updated on June 21, 2023 by Lori

 Not only is it more fun to walk when you have someone to talk to, it also has some built-in accountability.
 It’s much harder to skip a walking workout when you know that other people are waiting for you and relying on you to join them.

-- The Benefits of Walking Every Day for Women Over Fifty
+- The Impressive Benefits of Walking Every Day: A Guide for Women Over 50

-Final Thoughts on How To Build a Consistent Walking Habit
+Final Thoughts on How to Begin a Healthy Walking Routine

-Give these tips a try and see if they help you make walking a daily habit.
+Follow these tips faithfully, and you’ll see it’s not hard at all to begin a walking routine.
 For most people, it’s probably the easiest way to boost your health, your fitness, and your life.